 General Rule: If a bid deviates from a statutory requirement of substance, the bid must be rejected by the awarding authority.

-Bid Error - Bidding Specifications (Price or Scope)
+Bid Error - Bidding Specifications (Price, Scope, or Fair Competition)

 General Rule: If a bid deviates from a requirement of the bidding specifications which affects the price or scope of work, or fair competition, the bid must be rejected by the awarding authority.

-Bid Error - Bidding Specifications (Not Price, Scope of Work)
+Bid Error - Bidding Specifications (Not Price, Scope, or Fair Competition)

 General Rule: If a bid violates a requirement of the bidding specifications and the requirement is neither a statutory requirement of substance nor a requirement that affects the price or scope of the project work or fair competition, the awarding authority has the discretion to either accept or reject the bid.